FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Comparison of the origin and fate of polar rings in two systems

 \begin{itemize} \item $[A]$ 7.5 Gyr ($z=0.7$): The 1st polar ring forms \item $[B]$ 8.5 Gyr ($z=0.5$): The 1st ring is destroyed \item $[C]$ 10 Gyr ($z=0.3$): The 2nd polar ring forms \item $[D]$ 11 Gyr ($z=0.2$): The 2nd ring is destroyed \item $[E]$ 12 Gyr ($z=0.1$): The warp develops \end{itemize}

 Fig.~\ref{fig:blizzard_time_plots} shows the evolution of this system in terms of ring-averaged inclination, ring-averaged radial velocity, star formation rate, and subhalo merger/interaction history.
 Blizzard initially forms a polar ring at $t\sim7.5$ Gyr ($z\sim0.7$) [A].
-Given that the formation of this precedes a merger with a massive ($\sim10^{10} M_{\odot}$) subhalo, it likely originates from the tidal accretion of misaligned material.
+Given that the formation of this precedes a 66:1 merger with a massive ($\sim10^{10} M_{\odot}$) subhalo, it likely originates from the tidal accretion of misaligned material.
 This polar ring is short-lived ($\sim1$ Gyr), however, and is destroyed when the subhalo merges with the main halo [B].
-Following this, another polar ring is excited at $t\sim10$ Gyr [C], likely through a similar process with a different subhalo.
+Following this, another polar ring is excited at $t\sim10$ Gyr [C], likely through a similar process with a different subhalo (50:1, $\sim10^{10} M_{\odot}$).
 This polar ring is also disrupted after $\sim1$ Gyr [D].
 After this, a warp forms [E] and lasts until $z=0$.
 Similar to Tempest, the radial velocities of the misaligned components have larger spatial and temporal scales, and are biased towards inflow.
-Blizzard's star formation rate transitions from bursty to more stable at a later time ($t\sim8.5$ Gyr, $z\sim0.5$), several Gyr before the formation of its thin disk.
+Blizzard's star formation rate transitions from bursty to more stable at a later time ($t\sim8.5$ Gyr, $z\sim0.5$), coincident with the destruction of its first polar ring.

 Fig.~\ref{fig:blizzard_ring_evolution}, which shows the inclination and position angle of these misaligned features, makes it clear that the orientations of these features are largely uncorrelated, implying they have different origins despite similar formation processes.
 The first polar ring has a drastically different position angle than the second, despite having a similar inclination.
 Similarly, the formation of the warp is accompanied by a sudden shift in the inclination and position angle, as opposed to the smooth precession seen in Tempest.
-This is further visualized in Fig.~\ref{fig:blizzard_illustration}, which shows density projections at three key time points during the dissipation of the second polar ring.
-At $t=10.5$ Gyr, a nearly orthogonal polar ring is seen.
-There is also a significant amount of CGM material in the same plane as the polar ring, however, it is no longer contiguous with the disk above our CGM density cut (see Sec.~\ref{sec:hi_disk_definition}).
-At $t\sim11$ Gyr [D], the polar ring is in the process of dissipating.
-It no longer has a coherent disk structure.
-Finally, at $t=11.5$ Gyr, no coherent remnants of the polar ring remain.
-The destruction of this polar ring instead pollutes the CGM with a large amount of dense gas, which may be the cause of the peculiarities of Blizzard at late times.
-While a warp can be seen in the inner disk, it is much smaller than what is seen at $z=0$.
-This large warp instead forms through the accretion of a significant amount of CGM material seen in this projection.

 The differences between Blizzard and Tempest are further emphasized in Fig.~\ref{fig:blizzard_orientation_evolution}, which shows the orientation of the angular momentum vectors of Blizzard's inner and outer disks.
 There are several important differences between this plot and Fig.~\ref{fig:tempest_orientation_evolution}.
 Most obvious is the fact that the inner disk's orientation precesses significantly, especially at early times.
 Eventually, the orientation precesses towards the outer disk at late times.
 The orientation of the outer disk also evolves sporadically, and does not show continuous precession as is seen in the inner disk and in Tempest's components.
 This is consistent with the picture of various misaligned components being formed and destroyed.